mikesol/notation-in-the-21st-century/slurs.md

-# Machine learning for the layout process
+# Machine learning and musical layout

 ---